-Overall, I think it's reasonable for me to consider that this is a civil dispute between Mr and Mrs G and M. Mr and Mrs G may be unhappy with the goods or service they have received.
+Overall, I think it's reasonable for me to consider that this is a civil dispute between Mr and Mrs G and N. Mr and Mrs G may be unhappy with the goods or service they have received.
 But I'm afraid there simply isn't enough evidence to support a finding that this was an APP scam.

 I appreciate how frustrating and disappointing this answer will be.
-Mr and Mrs G have lost a lot of money as a result of M's failure to complete the agreed work.
-But I can't exclude the possibility that M entered the agreement in good faith, intending to fulfil the work and then was unable or unwilling to fulfil the agreement for some reason.
-The evidence doesn't lead me to conclude it's more likely (than these alternative possibilities) that M intended to steal their money from the outset and never had any intention of fulfilling the arrangement in full or in part.
+Mr and Mrs G have lost a lot of money as a result of N's failure to complete the agreed work.
+But I can't exclude the possibility that N entered the agreement in good faith, intending to fulfil the work and then was unable or unwilling to fulfil the agreement for some reason.
+The evidence doesn't lead me to conclude it's more likely (than these alternative possibilities) that N intended to steal their money from the outset and never had any intention of fulfilling the arrangement in full or in part.

-That means that I can't fairly hold Santander responsible for the loss suffered here by Mr and Mrs G. It also means I find that Santander had no ability or obligation to try and recover their money.
+That means that I can't fairly hold Halifax responsible for the loss suffered here by Mr and Mrs G. It also means I find that Halifax had no ability or obligation to try and recover their money.

-In addition, Santander doesn't have any duty or obligation to intervene in payments that are legitimate or to protect its customers from the impact of a bad deal.
-So, I can't fairly criticise Santander for not doing more when Mr and Mrs G made the payments.
+In addition, Halifax doesn't have any duty or obligation to intervene in payments that are legitimate or to protect its customers from the impact of a bad deal.
+So, I can't fairly criticise Halifax for not doing more when Mr and Mrs G made the payments.

-In saying all of this, I don't underestimate the impact this whole matter has had on Mr and Mrs G - I am sorry they have lost out seemingly through no fault of their own.
-It does seem their trust in M was misplaced and he has badly let them down.
-But that fault lies with M, not with Santander.
-And it's simply the case that I can't fairly tell Santander to pay them the money they've lost, because I don't think Santander has treated them unfairly or was otherwise at fault here.
+In saying all of this, I don't underestimate the impact this whole matter has had on Mr and Mrs G - I am sorry they have lost out through no fault of their own.
+It does seem N has badly let them down.
+But that fault lies with N, not with Halifax.
+And it's simply the case that I can't fairly tell Halifax to pay them the money they've lost, because I don't think Halifax has treated them unfairly or was otherwise at fault here.

-In such civil matters, it is for Mr and Mrs G to pursue other ways to resolve their dispute, including contacting the police, Action Fraud and Trading Standards - which I understand they have done.
+In such civil matters, it is for Mr and Mrs G to pursue other ways to resolve their dispute, including contacting the police, Action Fraud and Trading Standards.

-Ultimately there is insufficient evidence to persuade me that the conclusion Santander reached - at the time and based on the evidence available - was unfair or unreasonable.
-Based on all the information I've seen; I don't think Santander's decision to treat this as a civil dispute was unfair or unreasonable.
+Ultimately there is insufficient evidence to persuade me that the conclusion Halifax reached - at the time and based on the evidence available - was unfair or unreasonable.
+Based on all the information I've seen; I don't think Halifax's decision to treat this as a civil dispute was unfair or unreasonable.